kyleadm/nekrs_cardinal_workshop_material/cardinal/README.md

 Running `./clean.sh` will remove the outputs and logs but preserve the `.cache` (allowing you to re-run the simulation with minor changes).
 For major changes you may need to run `./clean deep` to delete the `.cache`.
 These scripts are provided as a convenience but are not required to run a case.

+## Utility Scripts

+In the `utils/` directory you can find a few Python scripts to help set up and inspect the simulation output:

+- **`nondim_laminar.py`** – Calculates the nondimensional Reynolds number (Re) and Peclet number (Pe) given a flow state.
+- **`nondim_turbulent.py`** – Calculates Re and Pe along with the nondimensional inflow turbulence property approximation given a turbulence intensity.
+- **`plot_dT.py`** – Plots the solid temperature differential norm output value when solving the solid domain in "steady" mode.

+## Compatibility

+Tested with Cardinal commit `ba183a8d15`.

 ## Compatibility

 Tested with Cardinal commit `ba183a8d15`.